When I was little, just a young boy, I lived in the mountains and I remember loving monkeys, gorillas and apes…

 Now many years later and much older I still would like to travel to Africa and going to the jungle to see the wild gorillas one day.

 Wondering what your dreams was as a kid, what did you wish to do when you were little?

 Did you create any type of jungle in your room?

 The mountains that I grew up in when I was a child was the Santa Cruz mountains of northern California.
-Now most of my family lives in Sonoma County California and I live now with my own family in Peoria Illinois Tinting Windows.
+Now most of my family lives in Sonoma County California and I live now with my own family out of state Tinting Windows.

 25 to 30 years later I still have a deep connection with gorillas and I resonate with them as a spirit animal of mine.
 I use their energy as a spirit guide when I travel on energetic journeys through my own personal growth work and spiritual development.